 The game was originally published in Japan by SETA Corporation in early 1994.
 It would be released in Europe later the same year by System 3, and then in the US the following year.

 A.S.P. takes place in a fictionalized version of the Gulf War of the early 90s.
 The player is a UN jet fighter pilot, a member of the eponymous Air Strike Patrol, who is assigned various missions in areas around a fictitious Middle Eastern country named Zaraq.
-The ultimate goal is to oust Zaraq's dictator, who is later revealed to be working with some very unlikely outside help.
+The ultimate goal is to oust Zaraq's dictator, who is later revealed to be working with some unconventional outside help.

 Players are expected to outfit their craft before sorties (mission attempts), using upgrades they've acquired to equip one of two real jet fighters: The F-15 and the A-10.
 After reviewing the mission report and selecting an entry point, the player begins their sortie.

 Each region has a finite amount of resources, including enemy troops.
 Players can use the map to see how many enemy units are left on the map: If the player has remaining fuel and no more mission targets during a sortie, they may decide to chase these enemies down.
-These are generally non-crucial to missions, but may assist the player's score.
+These are generally non-crucial to missions, but may enhance the player's final score.